watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/metaweather/readme.md

 MetaWeather is a simple API for querying location weather data.
 The API supports three use cases:

-- `GET Location Search`: Search for a location by a name (string) OR a lattitude and longitude value.
+- GET Location Search: Search for a location by a name (string) OR a lattitude and longitude value.
 This resturns a Where-On-Earth-ID (woeid).
-- `GET Location`: Use a Where-On-Earth-ID to get a location's 5-day weather forecast.
+- GET Location: Use a Where-On-Earth-ID to get a location's 5-day weather forecast.
-- `GET Location Day`: Use a Where-On-Earth-ID and a date to query for a location's historical weather data.
+- GET Location Day: Use a Where-On-Earth-ID and a date to query for a location's historical weather data.

 The API reference for MetaWeather is at [https://www.metaweather.com/api/](https://www.metaweather.com/api/).
 Note that MetaWeather does not use any API keys.